fnagel/t3extblog/README.md

 ------------

 Any help is appreciated.
 Please feel free to drop me a line, open issues or send pull requests.

-A lot of testing needs to be done.
-Help wanted!

 It is possible to sponsor features and bugfixes!